 According to the latest Deloitte CMO Survey, investments in digital marketing have increased since 2021.
-More importantly, investments in data and analytics are now a priority, rising almost 40% from 56.5% in February 2021 to 77.5% in February 2022.
+More importantly, investments in data insights are now a priority, rising almost 40% from 56.5% in February 2021 to 77.5% in February 2022.

 Gartner breaks down the budget investment by marketing function, detailing that CMOs are allocating almost 30% of their budgets to uncovering actionable insights: